Goya’s CEO falsely claims Trump is the ‘real,’ ‘legitimate’ president. Critics call for a boycott.

 Unanue’s comments sparked renewed outrage on social media, with some calling again for action against the company with a #BoycottGoya hashtag on Twitter.
 A spokesperson from Goya Foods did not immediately respond to messages from The Washington Post late on Sunday.

-The initial backlash against Unanue and the company unfolded last summer when the executive compared Trump to his grandfather, the founder of Goya, which calls itself the largest Hispanic-owned food company in the U.S.
+The initial backlash against Unanue and the company unfolded last summer when the executive compared Trump to his grandfather, the founder of Goya, which calls itself the largest Hispanic-owned food company in the United States.

 “We’re truly blessed at the same time to have a leader like President Trump who is a builder, and that’s what my grandfather did,” the executive said during a speech at the Rose Garden last July.
 “We pray for our leadership, our president, and we pray for our country that we will continue to prosper and grow.”

 Unanue’s remarks soon dragged Goya into intense criticism, particularly from customers who identify as Latino who cited Trump’s anti-immigrant rhetoric and controversial immigration policies.
-Figures like Rep. Alexandria Ocasio-Cortez (D-N.Y.), former Democratic presidential candidate Julián Castro, and chef José Andrés condemned the executive’s remarks.
+Figures like Rep. Alexandria Ocasio-Cortez (D-N.Y.), former Democratic presidential candidate Julián Castro and chef José Andrés condemned the executive’s remarks.

 Unanue defended himself, calling the boycott a “suppression of speech.”